senadkurtisi/ml-tracking-ops/README.md

   <img src="imgs\sweeps_example.PNG" height="410px" width="830px"/>
 </p>

 When a sweep is selected all of the data relevant for that sweep is displayed.
-That data includes:

 #### **Hyperparameter Sweep Summary**
 This section describes the content of the `experiment_cfg.json` file in a structured and visually appealing way.
 This section gets automatically created.